IDCORE's Pre-Application Mentoring Scheme

 What to expect from mentoring

-- Demand may be high, so we encourage early applications.
-We may not be able to meet all requests.
+• Demand may be high, so we encourage early engagement.
+Unfortunately we may not be able to meet all requests.

 Next steps

-- She will suggest a mentor match and ask your permission before sharing your contact details.
+3. Katrina will suggest a mentor match, and ask your permission before sharing your contact details.

 Need help?